Changing into a lion is all fun and growls—until it isn’t.

-He was too busy rumbling a fake snore or two and inspecting the luscious treat whose lacy hem remnants lay trapped beneath his sole, and the fop who’d just climbed in after her, lurching more than a bit in the process.
+He was too busy rumbling a fake snore and inspecting the luscious treat whose lacy hem remnants lay trapped beneath his sole and the fop who’d just climbed in after her, lurching more than a bit.
 The fop who she appeared to be wedded to, if the dandy’s sour look toward Nash was anything to go by.

 Refined thing like that.
-Her in her fancy hat and frilly white traveling dress—white!
+Her in her fancy hat and white traveling dress—white!
 As if she shouldn’t be covered from head to toe with a thick layer of mud and grime.
-How she managed to look so pristine and proper on a day like today, with her apricot-colored kid slippers, closed ruffle-edge parasol that matched her dress to perfection and immaculately gloved fingers was beyond him.
+How she managed to look so perfect and proper on a day like today, with her apricot-colored kid slippers, closed ruffle-edge parasol that matched her dress and immaculately gloved fingers was beyond him.

 Her generous bosom looked anything but refined though, ready to spill from the not-quite-decent neckline with just the slightest encouragement.